Ollas Irrigation: An Ancient Method for Watering Plants

 I recently discovered an ancient technique for watering plants that’s been around for over 4000 years – Ollas irrigation.
-This method uses unglazed clay pots to irrigate plants.
+To begin with, this method uses unglazed clay pots to irrigate plants.
 It’s an efficient way to conserve water while keeping your plants healthy and hydrated.

 Olla irrigation is a low-tech self-watering system that is easy to make and maintain, making it a great option for both novice and experienced gardeners.
 The basic premise of olla irrigation is that the water slowly leaches out of the clay pot and reaches the roots of the plant.
 This method is much more efficient than traditional watering methods, as it reduces water loss due to evaporation and runoff.